Do Not Resuscitate Do Not Track

 The buyer gives the seller more information by either verbal or written communication, or better yet with his or her actions (which I have been told speak louder than words).
 Actions tell things that words don’t, and marketers know this.
 Web analytics tell of certain behaviors that help marketers optimize websites to improve traffic.
 Behaviors can tell public relations people how their company measures up in many ways.

-Even in light of the privacy faux pas and ado surrounding Facebook, if the Electronic Frontier Foundation wants to truly protect privacy, it should be doing more to help keep both consumers and companies safe from the real threats out there like organized crime and others who try to steal identities, commandeer processing power of privately-owned computers, and use fraud to trick people out of their freedoms and money.
+Even in light of the privacy faux pas and ado surrounding Facebook, if the Electronic Frontier Foundation wants to truly protect privacy, it should be doing more to help keep both consumers and companies safe from the real threats out there like organized crime and others who try to steal identities, commandeer processing power of privately-owned computers, and use fraud to trick people out of their freedoms.